 This time last year we were sad and happy.
 Sad that we were saying goodbye to everyone, sad that we would not be seeing some of her friends again.
-But also excited on the next stage of our journey, starting a new school, meeting new friends, new uniform and more freedom (the bit I dreaded).
-I cheered at no more school runs, as she would be going to school and back by bus, watching her grow and enjoy her freedom a bit more (I tack her by my phone so always knew where she was).
+But also excited on the next stage of our journey.
+Starting a new school, meeting new friends, new uniform and more freedom (the bit I dreaded).
+I cheered at no more school runs, as she would be going to school and back by bus.
+Watching her grow and enjoy her freedom a bit more (I track her by my phone so always knew where she was).

 Unfortunately, this all changed, as you all know, when she became ill over the christmas holidays, she struggled to go to school, has not managed a full day this year, and has hardly been into school, but her friends have stood by her, they chat to her online, they have popped over a few times, and ring her up.